Strolling the Old World of Tokyo: An One-Day Walking Tour through Shibamata.

-From city skyscrapers to the latest travel hubs, there are plenty of hot spots to visit in Tokyo.
-But for a real taste of history and classic Tokyo vibes, you won’t want to miss the chance to walk through the old-world “shitamachi” streets.
+While it can be fun to visit the city's most cutting-edge monuments, such as high-rise buildings or pop hotspots, walking down the old streets of “shitamachi” to savor history and traditional culture is one of the attractions of a Tokyo trip.
 Shibamata is one such vintage temple town that also served as the set for “The Otoko wa tsurai yo (It’s Tough Being a Man)”, an all-time film classic from Japan.
-Its a charming area lined with retro shops offering authentic Japanese food, wagashi confections, charm and the warmth of good people.
+It is necessary to mention the old Street in Tokyo, which is full of nostalgic atmosphere, as well as retro shops offering authentic Japanese food, wagashi confections, charm and the warmth of good people.
 Next time you’re in Tokyo, let Shibamata take you for a stroll down memory lane, served with a full-on taste of Japanese vibes from the good old days.

 - From Haneda Airport: 1hr 20 mins by train.